 Jim Rutten is a litigation partner with Munger, Tolles & Olson.
-Mr. Rutten devotes approximately half his practice to complex securities and shareholder derivative litigation, and the other half to class action and other commercial litigation matters, including in the areas of unfair competition, contract disputes, general tort law and consumer law.
-He has represented both plaintiffs and defendants in securities cases in federal and state courts around the country.
+Mr. Rutten devotes approximately half his practice to complex securities and shareholder class action and derivative litigation, and the other half to other commercial litigation matters, including in the areas of unfair competition, contract disputes, general tort law and consumer law.
+He has represented both plaintiffs and defendants in securities cases in federal and state courts around the country, and has defeated class certification on numerous occasions.
 Mr. Rutten joined Munger Tolles in 1998 after receiving his J.D. from the University of Southern California Law School and clerking for the Honorable John S. Rhoades, Sr. of the U.S. District Court, Southern District of California.

-- Bank of America and Merrill Lynch in more than a dozen RMBS cases in federal and state courts in New York, New Jersey, California, Nevada, and Colorado.
-The cases have involved securities claims, common law fraud claims, breach of contract claims, and Trust Indenture Act claims.
-Many of these cases were dismissed at the pleading stage in their entirety, others were dismissed in part, and still others have been resolved on very favorable terms.
+- Bank of America, Merrill Lynch, Wells Fargo and UBS in numerous RMBS-related cases brought by institutional investors on class and non-class bases in federal and state courts in New York, New Jersey, California, Nevada, and Colorado.
+The cases have involved federal and state law securities claims, common law fraud and other tort claims, breach of contract claims, and Trust Indenture Act claims.
+Many of these cases were dismissed at the pleading stage or on summary judgment, others were dismissed in part, and still others have been resolved on very favorable terms.

 - Verizon Directories Corp. in a putative nationwide consumer class action alleging improper renewals of customers’ Yellow Pages advertising.
 Class certification was denied, and the case thereafter settled on an individual basis.